Development of stadiums in English football: Manchester City

 City have played at the City of Manchester Stadium since 2003 (it was completed for the previous year's Commonwealth Games) and for the previous 80 years had played at Maine Road, which had been converted into an all-seater format during the 1990s with the construction of two new stands, giving it a capacity of just over 35,000, although in its early days it had held crowds of more than 80,000.

 The decision to relocate to the City of Manchester Stadium was made in 1997, in place of previous plans for Maine Road to be expanded to 45,000 seats, which had initially been postponed a year earlier due to City's relegation.

 Manchester City were taken over by the Abu Dhabi United Group in September 2008, and quickly earmarked land around Eastlands for redevelopment.
 A memorandum of understanding has since been formed with Manchester City Council, and City jointly own 200 acres of land in the vicinity of Eastlands.
 In July 2011, the City of Manchester Stadium was renamed the Etihad Stadium which would help fund the redevelopment.
 The first developments include a new state-of-the-art training complex for Manchester City and the local community is to be built nearby the Etihad Stadium with a centrepiece bridge linking the complex to the stadium.

 After two seasons with virtually every league match selling out, City announced that they were in the process of applying for planning permission for an expansion of approximately 13,500 seats, which would make the ground the second largest club ground in the United Kingdom, and the seventh largest stadium of any type in the same, at approximately 61,000 total seats.

 After receiving planning permission for stadium expansion on 14 February 2014, City announced their intention to begin construction of a third tier of seating on the South Stand only.
 Although they noted that permission has been received for expansion to the North Stand along with further pitch-side seating, the club is at present holding off on these projects.
 With the South Stand expansion adding approximately 6,250 seats, the new capacity of the stadium after construction will be just above 54,000.

 In August 2015, the 7,000 seat third tier on the South Stand was completed, in time for the start of the 2015–16 football season.
 The expansion was designed to be in keeping with the existing roof design.
-A North Stand third tier has planning approval and work on it is expected to begin by 2017, increasing capacity to around 61,000.
+A North Stand third tier has planning approval and work on it was expected to begin by 2023, increasing the capacity to 61,474.